sanhozay/CLGen/README.md

 and add a custom fgcommand to it using `addcommand`.
 This command can then be used from both the cockpit control and the checklist.

-## What is checklists.dot and how can I view it?
+### What is checklists.dot and how can I view it?

 The .dot file is a visualization of the checklists structure and can be rendered to an image using a tool like Graphviz.

     $ dot -o checklists.png -Tpng checklists.dot

+### How can I create multiple checklist XML files with a wrapper?

+By default, CLGen creates a single XML output file called `checklists.xml`.
+To create multiple files, edit the `clgen` script (Linux/Mac OS) or the `clgen.bat` file (Windows) and add an additional argument to the `java` command:

+    java -Dwrapper -jar ...

+Running CLGen will now create a wrapper XML file called `checklists.xml` that includes separate XML files, one for each checklist.
+These included XML files are named based on the name of the checklist.
+So a checklist "Before Starting Engines" will create an XML file called `before-starting-engines.xml`.

 ## Checklist Definition Language